Framework · free to use

 3. Member experience-driven retention

 Boutique studio retention depends on community, instructor relationships, and member identity.
-The retention math depends on getting members into 2+ classes in week 1 — see why group fitness drives retention.
+The retention math depends on getting members into 2+ classes in week 1.
+See why group fitness drives retention.

 Detailed cost categories for boutique studios